Tunnel connective tissue graft options

 The pedicle tunnel connective tissue graft is a nice trick for anterior soft tissue grafting.
-A vascularized interpositional periosteal connective tissue graft is another name.
-This can be useful in Seiberrt Class III defects as seen in Ferreira JOI 2018.
+A vascularized interpositional periosteal connective tissue graft and interpositional vascularized augmentation neogenesis (IVAN – Pohl JOI 2020) are other common names.
+This can be useful in Seibert Class III defects as seen in Ferreira JOI 2018.

 Modified tunnel technique